ehylo/baritonebot/README.md

 * clear a specific member's messages only without banning

-* add more options to the embed command (field, footer, author, image, etc) will probably require a new function in [const.py](cogs/const.py) or just put it in [embed.py](cogs/embed.py)
+* add more options to the embed command (field, footer, author, image, etc) will probably require a new function in [const.py](cogs/const.py) or just put it in [embed.py](cogs/embed.py), also be able to edit it

 * find a way to make the "Watching" in the status changeable with commands